terrytaylorbonn/terrytaylorbonn.github.io/0-qs.markdown

 **The ONLY way to understand AI is by doing examples.** This page currently is an overview of all the demos on this site.
 But it will slowly morph into a Quick Start with specific demos to focus on.

 **I wasted so much time going down so many rabbit holes when studying AI**.
 AI is an awesome technology.
 Without AI tools (GPT) I never could have accomplished 5% of what I have done on the ZiptieAI project.
 But **AI chatbots only produce the output they are programmed to produce, and much of that about AI itself is misleading hype (or outright lies)**.
-The very term "artifical intelligence" is a perfect example.
+The very term "artificial intelligence" is a perfect example.
 AI is not intelligent, and the very concept of "man-made" intelligence shows a basic lack of understanding of what intelligence is.

 **Code does not lie**.
 Do this QS and see for yourself what AI really is.
 Then go to the **[concepts section](/0b-demos/)** to get a firm conceptual grasp of the big picture.
 You need to do the QS first because otherwise you will struggle greatly to understand much of the **AI lingo (which can be quite misleading)**.